opnfv/opnfvdocs/docs/release/installation.introduction.rst

 it is important to understand your required target platform capabilities before installing and configuring your scenarios.

-An OPNFV installation requires either a physical, or virtual, infrastructure environment as defined in the `Pharos specification <https://wiki.opnfv.org/display/pharos/Pharos+Specification>`_.
+An OPNFV installation requires either a physical infrastructure environment as defined in the `Pharos specification <https://wiki.opnfv.org/display/pharos/Pharos+Specification>`_, or a virtual one.
 When configuring a physical infrastructure it is strongly advised to follow the Pharos configuration guidelines.